-Name and topic Life span Project description Our role KEYSTONE Knowledgeable comprehensive and fully integrated smart solution for resilient, sustainable and optimized transport operations 2022-2026 The KEYSTONE project aims to improve the sustainability, efficiency, and safety of the transport system by enabling enforcement authorities to access data for compliance checks in the transportation of goods and passengers.
+Name and topic Life span Project description Our role KEYSTONE Knowledgeable comprehensive and fully integrataed smart solution for resilient, sustainable and optimized transport operations 2022-2026 The project aims to improve the sustainability, efficiency, and safety of the transport system by enabling enforcement authorities to access data for compliance checks in the transportation of goods and passengers.
 The project's main goal is to establish standardized digital solutions that can be applied across different contexts, streamlining the transport system.
 This involves implementing standardized application programming interfaces (APIs) to facilitate data sharing between transport enforcement authorities and logistics operators.
 The project includes two pilot tests.
 Pilot 1 focuses on creating a digital ecosystem for automatic data sharing with enforcement authorities responsible for verifying compliance with road transport regulations.
 It also explores the concept of electronic consignment notes (eCRM) to enhance efficiency.
 Pilot 2 focuses on developing a digital environment for intermodal transport, implementing data sharing through standardized APIs at intermodal sites.
-Gruber Logistics plays an active role in the project, particularly in which focuses on creating a digital eco- system for automatic data sharing with enforcement authorities re- sponsible for verifying compliance with road transport regulations.
-MODI A leap towards SAE L4 automated driving feature 2022-2026 The MODI project aims to accelerate the implementation of connected, cooperative, and automated mobility (CCAM) vehicles by conducting practical demonstrations of SAE L4 automation levels.
-It focuses on overcoming barriers and testing solutions for deploying automated transport systems in the logistics industry.
-The project includes developing a user/driver interface for seamless transitions between automated and non-automated driving and testing the latest technologies and battery-electric vehicles (BEVs) in real-life scenarios along the North Sea-Baltic Corridor.
-MODI consists of five use cases covering different aspects of the logistics chain.
-These include testing a drayage service in Rotterdam Port, establishing a hub-to-hub connection to the port of Gothenburg, enabling a cross-border connection from the EU to Norway, conducting a full road trip from Rotterdam to Oslo, and testing, for which Gruber Logistics assumes full responsibility for the activities, automated vehicles in industrial and urban areas near the harbor of Hamburg.
-Gruber Logistics supports the de- velopment of the autonomous truck mapping the driver-relater inter- actions with external environment and finally testing new technologies and vehicles in the City of Hamburg and Port areas.
+Gruber Logistics plays an active role in the project, particularly in which focuses on creating a digital ecosystem for automatic data sharing with enforcement authorities responsible for verifying compliance with road transport regulations.
+MODI A leap towards SAE L4 automated driving feature 2022-2026 The project aims to speed up the adoption of connected, cooperative, and automated mobility (CCAM) by demonstrating the readiness of SAE Level 4 automation in real-world logistics operations.
+It addresses key barriers to deployment and tests practical solutions, including user interfaces for smooth transitions between automated and manual driving.
+The project also evaluates the performance of the latest technologies and battery-electric vehicles along the North Sea-Baltic Corridor.
+MODI features five use cases that explore different parts of the logistics chain, from drayage services in Rotterdam Port and hub-to-hub connections to the Port of Gothenburg, to cross-border links with Norway, a full journey from Rotterdam to Oslo, and automated vehicle operations in industrial and urban zones near Hamburg, coordinated by Gruber Logistics.
+Gruber Logistics supports the development of the autonomous truck mapping the driver-relater interactions with external environment and finally testing new technologies and vehicles in the City of Hamburg and Port areas.
+STREnGth_M Stimulating Road Transport Research in Europe and around the Globe for sustainable Mobility 2023-2026 The project supports research and innovation planning in the road transport sector by identifying future research needs, updating strategic agendas, and assessing capacities across member states.
+It monitors global progress in electric mobility and evaluates the feasibility of innovative solutions for emerging markets in Africa, Asia, and Latin America, with a focus on zero-emission urban mobility, air quality, climate change, and road safety.
+Key activities include mapping stakeholders in European road transport research, building a stakeholder community, reviewing roadmapping approaches, aligning research priorities with socio-economic needs, linking EU and national funding strategies, promoting international cooperation, and disseminating project results.
+Gruber Logistics, affiliated with AL-ICE (Alliance for Logistics Innovation through Collaboration in Europe) and a member of 2ZERO initiative, contributes to the project by updating and coordinating research agendas and roadmaps in the road transport field, particularly for road infrastructure, road safety, and logistics.